Skip to content

 Via REST API

-WSO2 APK provides a set of REST APIs and tools to streamline the API development process.
-These APIs/tools are designed for API developers to create APIs, mock APIs, and test APIs and deploying APIs to a Kubernetes cluster.
+WSO2 Kubernetes Gateway provides a set of REST APIs and tools to streamline the API development process.
+These APIs/tools are designed for API developers to create, mock, test and deploy APIs to a Kubernetes cluster.

 A human-readable YAML interpretation of OpenAPI Specification (OAS) definitions with enhanced API and endpoint configurations.
 This simplifies API configuration, making it more approachable.

-VSCode plugin provides an intuitive interface for writing APK Conf files, reducing the learning curve for developers.
-For more details, refer to the section on Enhance Configuration with APK Config Language Support
+The VSCode plugin provides an intuitive interface for writing Kubernetes Gateway Conf files, reducing the learning curve for developers.
+For more details, refer to the section on Enhance Configuration with Kubernetes Gateway Config Language Support.

 • Config Generator

-• Provide REST API to automatically generates APK Configuration file from the provided OAS definition
+• automatically generate Kubernetes Gateway Configuration file from the provided OAS definition

-• Provide REST API to generate the CR set required for your APIs using APK Configuration file.
+• generate the Kubernetes custom resources required for your APIs using the Kubernetes Gateway Configuration file.

 • Config Deployer

-Provide REST API to create and deploy CRs to the Kubernetes server using APK configuration file, saving time and effort during the deployment process.
+Provides a REST API to create and deploy CRs to the Kubernetes server using Kubernetes Gateway configuration file, saving time and effort during the deployment process.

 Learn how to efficiently create and deploy APIs using our developer-friendly tools and resources.
-These sections will guide you through the entire process, from API creation to deployment, then un-deployment ensuring you can easily bring your APIs to life.
+The following sections will guide you through the entire process, from API creation to deployment, then un-deployment ensuring you can easily bring your APIs to life.

-Generating an APK Configuration file is a crucial step in setting up your API using APK enhanced tools within the WSO2 APK ecosystem.
+Generating a Kubernetes Gateway Configuration file is a crucial step in setting up your API using Kubernetes Gateway enhanced tools within the WSO2 Kubernetes Gateway ecosystem.
 This file contains essential API metadata, security settings, rate limiting details, and other vital information.

 Note